 Advanced candidates with a Master's degree and Principal Certification may qualify as candidates to receive Superintendent Certification.
-All courses are available online through the UT Online Consortium.
+All courses are available online.
 Accepted candidates will need to complete the following:

 • 16 hours of graduate credit in areas of SBEC/ELCC Superintendent and District Level competency.
 Superintendent practicum experiences are integrated into all course work.